Mitsubishi

 Mitsubishi i (2005)

-Volvo (now part of Ford group) added salt on its would by withdrawing from the NedCar venture in 2004.
-Although Mitsubishi found its Colt and Smart Forfour (built for Mercedes based on Colt) to fill the space left by Volvo S40, its capacity was still underutilized.
+Volvo (now part of Ford group) added salt on its wounds by withdrawing from the NedCar venture in 2004.
+Mitsubishi briefly filled its capacity with Colt and Smart Forfour (built for Mercedes based on Colt), but eventually had to sell the plant in 2012.
+3 years later, it closed the US plant in Illinois.

-Perhaps because of lack of cash, Mitsubishi missed a lot of opportunity in the 2000s.
-It did not properly follow up its Pajero family and lost the market to its Japanese rivals.
+Owing to the lack of cash, Mitsubishi missed a lot of opportunity in the 2000s.
+It did not properly follow up its Pajero family and lost the SUV market to its Japanese rivals.
 It incorrectly withdrew from GDI technology when others entered this area.
-Nevertheless, its 2004 Colt and 2005 mini car i were considered as successful launch, which helped bringing the company briefly into profit.
+Nevertheless, the 2004 Colt was considered to be a rare success during this era, which helped bringing the company back to breakeven.
+Its finance stablized in the next decade thanks to the investment in Thailand, which became its most important and cost-effective production base.
+The K-car joint-venture with Nissan

 Return to AutoZine home page